IDAES/idaes-pse/docs/getting_started.rst

                 conda-forge ipopt`` though this will not have all the features of our extentions package.

-   .. note:: If you are installing on Linux, you can specify a specific platform.
-             While most Linux builds are interchangeable, specifying a build can make managing dependencies considerably easier.
-By default Linux will use the CentOS 7 build.
-To specify a build use the command ``idaes get-extensions --platform <platform>``.
-Supported Linux
-             platforms are: rhel6, rhel7, rhel8, cetos6, centos7, centos8,
-             ubuntu1804, ubuntu1910, and ubuntu2004.
-If you are not using a supported platform, everything should still work, just choose the platform that best matches your Linux distribution.
-You can also use the ``idaes get-extensions-platforms`` command to see a list of supported platforms.

 3. Run the :doc:`idaes get-examples command <user_guide/commands/get_examples>` to download
    and install the example files::